Written by Adam McIlroy.

 Whilst it’s not normally the case, you may need to undergo a medical before you are accepted; if you declare that, for example, you are not a smoker, but a post-mortem finds that you were, again this may invalidate your policy.

-If you are considering a funeral insurance policy, make sure you are aware of the exclusions and exceptional circumstances where the policy may no longer apply.
+If you are considering a funeral insurance policy, make sure you are aware of the exclusions and exceptional circumstances where the policy may no longer apply, as this can affect your family’s help with funeral costs.

 If you are interested in paying for your funeral with a funeral insurance policy, you’ll need to make sure you are getting the best deal.
 Assess your coverage needs, and compare the different providers out there to see which one can help you meet those needs more closely.
 You’ll also need to make sure you understand the payment and beneficiary terms of your policy.
 Consider starting a funeral checklist in order to keep your research organised.